Best documentaries for wildlife and conservation lovers

 Released: 2013

 Synopsis: Blackfish tells the story of Tilikum, an orca at SeaWorld that was responsible for the deaths of three SeaWorld employees.
 The documentary focuses on the dangers and consequences of keeping orcas in captivity.
 It reports on the capture and training methods used to take orcas from the wild and create a “routine” to entertain the public.
 Tilikum sadly died of a bacterial infection in 2016.
-Not surprisingly, the documentary was not well received by SeaWorld who have since seen their share prices plummet.
+Not surprisingly, the documentary was not well received by SeaWorld who saw their share price plummet at the time as a result.

 Quote: “There is no record of an orca doing any harm to a human in the wild.”
 Howard Garrett, Orca Researcher